Astrology is ambient. Like the Latin meaning of the word ambient: it is all around.

 Sanctuary of the Great Gods - island of SAMOTHRAKI, GREECE

-I use Indian techniques, though typically with the tropical zodiac, for supplementary timing and for divisional charts (which convey specifics around career, relationship, children, happiness, wealth, etc.).
-Also to assess planetary strength like with Dig Bala (the directional strength of a planet).
+I use techniques from Jyotish, Indian astrology.
+Although I typically work with the tropical zodiac.
+Jyotish is remarkable for supplementary timing and divisional charts (which convey specifics around career, relationship, children, happiness, wealth, etc.), and to assess planetary strength like with Dig Bala (the directional strength of a planet).

-I use midpoints, the 360 and 90 degree dials, planetary pictures (lots), and some other Symmetrical (Uranian or Cosmobiological) tools and methods.
-This is atop a traditional Hellenistic, Persian, Early Medieval, and Indian (Jyotish) perspective.
+I use midpoints, the 360 and 90 degree dials, planetary pictures (lots), and some other symmetrical (Uranian and Cosmobiological) tools and methods.
+This is atop a traditional Hellenistic, Persian, Early Medieval, and Indian perspective.

 • Note: the Lots (commonly called the Arabic Parts, i.e. the Part of Fortune) are one major unifying component between systems and astrologies throughout time.
 The Lots are older than Hellenistic astrology, probably Babylonian or Egyptian in origin, and utilizing them was of chief importance to Hellenistic and Persian astrologers.
 Modern astrologers too, due in large part to the lunation cycle work of Dane Rudhyar, employ the Lot of Fortune and sometimes the Lot of Spirit.
 The Lot of Fortune itself even offers an alternate Ascendant!
 Lots are planetary pictures―an important feature of Symmetrical astrology—and are expressions of planetary phase relationships.
 These sensitive symmetrical points are potent and mysterious, they marry astrological thought through the ages!
 To me they feel timeless.

 I work with essential dignity as a framework but do not place extreme emphasis on it.
-I see many practitioners doing this these days and find it to be damaging and not even wholly accurate.
+I see many practitioners limiting their judgements to essential dignity alone and I find it can be damaging and not wholly accurate.
 I like to see how dignity might influence planetary interchanges through reception, management, and aspects.
+Dignity must not be over-personalized.

-Occasionally I work with asteroids, especially ‘love’ asteroids, as well as Transneptunians (TNPs): Cupido, Hades, Kronos and company.
-They are not imperative in my view but add embellishment and nuance, sometimes eerily describing character and situations.
-Outer planets are a bit like asteroids, imo.
+Occasionally I work with asteroids or Transneptunians (TNPs): Cupido, Hades, Kronos and company.
+They are not imperative from my viewpoint but add embellishment and nuance, and can eerily describe the nature or quality of character and situations.
+Outer planets are a bit like asteroids imo.

-I find the twelve letter astrological alphabet to be too simplistic and often misleading: i.e., Aries = Mars = First House, Taurus = Venus = Second House, etc. For a deeper understanding of the signs, houses, planets, aspects, and meanings associated within, I think it is best to begin your study with the Thema Mundi (the hypothetical chart of the world, i.e., beautiful teaching tool!) — or even consider the Chakras and their relationship to the signs.
+I find the twelve letter astrological alphabet to be too simplistic and often misleading: i.e., Aries = Mars = First House, Taurus = Venus = Second House, etc. For a deeper understanding of the signs, houses and planets, and meanings associated within, I think it is best to begin your study with the Thema Mundi (the hypothetical chart of the world.
+A tremendously beautiful teaching tool!) — or even consider chakras and their relationship to the signs.

-* you might also consider symmetry in the sign-based decanates of the zodiac, reinforcing the significance of there being seven planetary rulers.
+* also consider the symmetry in the sign-based decanates of the zodiac—reinforcing the significance of the seven planetary rulers.

 Recommended: